Information Geometry Approach to Parameter Estimation in Hidden Markov Models: Summary of results

+In the above theorem, the estimation error means the random variable $\hat{\theta}_{2,3}(\vec{Y}_{1,2}^n) - \vec{\theta}_{2,3;o}$, where $\vec{\theta}_{2,3;o}$ is the true natural parameter.
 Next, we consider how to select a suitable model among several models.
 In the case of hidden Markov processes, a submodel is given as a set of singular points.
 Hence, it is quite hard to apply conventional model selection methods.
 Fortunately, the $\chi^2$-test can be formulated as follows.